South Africa and weapons of mass destruction: Testing the first device

 The South African Atomic Energy Board (AEB) selected a test site in the Kalahari Desert at the Vastrap weapons range north of Upington.
 Two test shafts were completed in 1976 and 1977.
 One shaft was 385 metres deep, the other, 216 metres.
 In 1977, the AEB established its own high-security weapons research and development facilities at Pelindaba, and during that year the program was transferred from Somchem to Pelindaba.

 In mid-1977, the AEB produced a gun-type device—without a highly enriched uranium (HEU) core.
 Although the Y-Plant was operating, it had not yet produced enough weapons-grade uranium for a device.
 As has happened in programmes in other nations, the development of the devices had outpaced the production of the fissile material.

 Atomic Energy Commission officials say that a "cold test" (a test without uranium-235) was planned for August 1977.
 An Armscor official who was not involved at the time said that the test would have been a fully instrumented underground test, with a dummy core.
 Its major purpose was to test the logistical plans for an actual detonation.

 How that test was cancelled has been well publicised.
 Soviet intelligence detected test preparations and in early August alerted the United States; US intelligence confirmed the existence of the test site with an overflight of a Lockheed SR-71 spy plane.
 On 28 August, The Washington Post quoted a US official: "I'd say we were 99 percent certain that the construction was preparation for an atomic test."

 The Soviet and Western governments were convinced that South Africa was preparing for a full-scale nuclear test.
 During the next two weeks in August, the Western nations pressed South Africa not to test.
-The French foreign minister warned on 22 August of "grave consequences" for French-South African relations.
+French foreign minister Louis de Guiringaud warned on 22 August of "grave consequences" for French-South African relations.
 Although he did not elaborate, his statement implied that France was willing to cancel its contract to provide South Africa with the Koeberg nuclear power reactors.

 In 1993, Wynand de Villiers said that when the test site was exposed, he ordered its immediate shutdown.
 The site was abandoned and the holes sealed.
 One of the shafts was temporarily reopened in 1988 in preparation for another test, which did not take place; the move was intended to strengthen South Africa's bargaining position during negotiations to end the war with Angola and Cuba.